 When you have a broken tooth, the most important thing you can do is seek immediate treatment.
-Plano, TX dentist Dr. Sowell can offer many treatment options for repair – if you see him as soon as possible.
+A broken tooth can actually cause many issues if left untreated.
+Plano, TX dentist Dr. Sowell offers many treatment options for repair – if you see him as soon as possible.
 The longer you wait to have the tooth repaired, the more you risk damaging the tooth further.

 "It's always a pleasure to visit with the staff.
 Very easy to discuss dental issues and making recommendations too for any additional treatments.."Anonymous

 "Outstanding dental care--I couldn't be more pleased"Susan W.

 "Dr Sowell and his staff are most outstanding.
 I tell everyone, when they complain about any number of things re their physicians and their dentists, that they should change to Dr. Sowell!
 Not only medical competence/excellence and technological advancement, but…Doris W.

 Broken Teeth What to Expect

 How we treat a broken tooth depends on the location of the tooth and severity of the damage.
 If a small piece has broken off, the repair can usually be completed with one dental office visit.
 A severely broken tooth may require longer treatment or a more costly procedure.
 Dr. Sowell will recommend the restorative dental procedure that will best restore your smile and help to support your oral health long term.

 Dr. Sowell’s solutions for a broken tooth include:

 Dental crown – Permanent dental crowns are made of metal, porcelain fused to metal, all-resin or all-ceramic materials.
 Each type has its own benefits.
 Crowns are like ‘caps’ that are custom made to fit right over the tooth.
 They provide strength for the tooth and prevent decay.